ministryofjustice/security-guidance/docs/visitor-access-policy.md

 ### Prisoners on licence visiting MoJ premises

-`POL.VAP.028`: Where it is necessary for any prisoner who is subject to licence conditions to visit MoJ premises, it is the responsibility of the Offender Manager to undertake a thorough risk assessment well in advance of the planned visit.
+`POL.VAP.028`: Where it is necessary for any prisoner who is subject to licence conditions to visit MoJ offices, it is the responsibility of the Offender Manager to undertake a thorough risk assessment well in advance of the planned visit.
 The assessment **SHOULD** be shared with the host.
 The risk assessment **SHOULD** be referenced by the visit host on their own risk assessment for the visit in question, and shared with [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk).
 Advice on completing risk assessments is available on the [MoJ Intranet](https://intranet.justice.gov.uk/guidance/fire-health-safety/risk-assessment/).

 ### Common Civil Service Pass \(CCSP\)

 `POL.VAP.029`: Staff from other government departments who hold a CCSP **CAN** access and visit the MoJ building unescorted.
-They **SHALL** present their pass to reception staff, and are then issued with an unescorted **green** visitor pass.
+They **SHALL** present their pass to reception staff, and are then issued with a **green** unescorted visitor pass.

 For further information regarding the Common Civil Service Pass, refer to [Annex A](#annex-a).